CITY GUIDE TO WANDER AROUND LISBON

 Apart from being an architectural gem by itself, the setting is just amazing, near the mouth of the river Tejo.
 In sunny days, there’s an incredible amount of sunlight being reflected on the river, making the white stones kind of shine.

-Our two cents : is NOT worth to go inside.
+Our opinion : is NOT worth to go inside.
 It’s a tourist trap.

 Mosteiro dos Jeronimos was built as a commemoration of the safe return of Vasco da Gama from his journey to India.